ThinkingInTypes/ThinkingInTypes.github.io/Chapters/Z02_Appendix_Reference.md

 ### Literal Types (PEP 586 and PEP 675)

-A `Literal` type allows you to indicate that a value is not just of a general type, but a specific constant value (or one of a specific set of constants).
+A `Literal` type indicates that a value is not just of a general type, but a specific constant value (or one of a specific set of constants).
 For example, `Literal["GET", "POST"]` can be used to type a variable that should only ever equal `"GET"` or `"POST"`.
 This is helpful for functions that behave differently based on constant string or numeric inputs.
 In Python 3.8, PEP 586 introduced `typing.Literal`.